AT&T Internet for Seniors

 AT&T Internet 300: Best for Heavy Internet Users and Large Households

 AT&T’s Internet 300 plan runs on a fast and reliable fiber connection.
 These consistent speeds can support over 11 devices at once.
-The biggest drawback is that AT&T’s fiber plans have somewhat limited availability compared to the provider’s other plans.
-The starting price is $55 monthly, plus taxes and fees (including $99 for professional installation).
+The biggest drawback is that AT&T’s fiber plans have fairly limited availability compared to the provider’s other plans.
+It starts at $55 monthly, plus taxes and fees (including $99 for professional installation).
 That’s some solid bang for your buck!

 The AT&T Fiber Internet 300 plan is a good option for older adults who use the internet multiple times a day for many tasks, such as emails, downloading videos and movies, streaming music and television, and making video calls.
 This plan is superb for older adults who host friends and family often, as several users can be online at once without any issues.
 With this service, you’ll also get unlimited data, so you won’t have to worry about overage fees.